 - 15.5 All new licensed Hackney Carriages must be either side or rear loading.
-The Licensing Authority will not licence wheelchair accessible vehicles that load from the driver's side (off-side). - 15.6 Hackney Carriage licence plates numbered 1 to 121 retain protected "grandfather rights" to use saloon, petrol/ diesel powered style vehicles. - 15.7 The Equality Act 2010 places certain duties on licensed drivers to provide assistance to any disabled passenger, including wheelchair users and assistance dog users. - 15.8 Section 167 of the Equality Act 2010 requires Licensing Authorities to maintain and publish a list of designated wheelchair accessible taxis and private hire vehicles.
-The duties on drivers in section 165 of the Equality Act 2010 apply to drivers of vehicles included in this list. - Licensed drivers who are unable to carry out the duties imposed upon them under the Equality Act 2010 may apply to the Licensing Authority for an exemption certificate from those duties.
+The Licensing Authority will not licence wheelchair accessible vehicles that load from the driver's side (off-side). - 15.6 Hackney Carriage licence plates numbered 1 to 121 retain protected "grandfather rights" to use non-wheelchair accessible vehicles. - 15.7 The Equality Act 2010 places certain duties on licensed drivers to provide assistance to any disabled passenger, including wheelchair users and assistance dog users.
+Assistance dogs are defined as, "not a pet, but a working service dog that has been certified by an organization, that is a full member of Assistance Dogs International (ADI) or International Guide Dog Federation (IGDF), as trained or undergoing training to help a disabled person.
+To evidence this, either the dog must be wearing an identifying harness/jacket or its owner must be carrying certifying documents. - 15.8 Section 167 of the Equality Act 2010 requires Licensing Authorities to maintain and publish a list of designated wheelchair accessible taxis and private hire vehicles.
+The duties on drivers in section 165 of the Equality Act 2010 apply to drivers of vehicles included in this list. - 15.9 Licensed drivers who are unable to carry out the duties imposed upon them under the Equality Act 2010 may apply to the Licensing Authority for an exemption certificate from those duties.
 The Council must issue an exemption certificate to that licensed driver if they are satisfied that it is appropriate to do so on medical grounds.
 It is the driver's responsibility to apply to the Council for such an exemption and to satisfy the Licensing Authority at his or her own cost of the medical grounds.
 A driver has no defence against these offences even if a medical ground or other physical condition exists, if he has not been issued an exemption certificate. - 15.10 It is arguable that different accessibility considerations should apply between Hackney Carriage and Private Hire vehicles in that Hackney Carriages can be hired directly in the street or at a Hackney Carriage stand ("taxi rank"), by the customer dealing directly with a licensed driver.
-However, Private Hire vehicles can only be booked through a licensed Private Hire operator, normally by telephone or by visiting the Private Hire operator office.
-It is therefore considered particularly vital that an individual with accessibility requirements should be able to hire a Hackney Carriage on the spot with the minimum delay or inconvenience, and requiring that all new Hackney Carriages are accessible assists in achieving that aim.
+However, Private Hire vehicles can only be booked through a licensed Private Hire operator.
+It is therefore considered particularly vital that an individual with accessibility requirements should be able to hire a Hackney Carriage on the spot with the minimum delay or inconvenience and requiring that all new Hackney Carriages are accessible assists in achieving that aim.

-- 15.11 It is important that vehicle drivers, proprietors and operators ensure that licensed drivers carry all passengers in safety and comfort. - 15.12 Duties of drivers under the Equality Act 2010, is further detailed within the Hackney Carriage and Private Hire Handbook. - 15.13 Drivers should be appropriately trained in the use of relevant belts and other restraint locking mechanisms to ensure the safety of their passengers.
-It is the drivers responsibility to ensure that they understand fully how to use the equipment.
+- 15.11 It is important that vehicle drivers, proprietors and operators ensure that licensed drivers carry all passengers in safety and comfort. - 15.12 Duties of drivers under the Equality Act 2010, is further detailed within the Hackney Carriage and Private Hire Handbook. - 15.13 Drivers shall need to receive mandatory training in regards to supporting wheelchair users and have the knowledge to board them safely and travel safely.
+The training shall also cover how to use any equipment associated with carrying wheelchairs users safely.
+This will only come into effect once the type of training has been established by officers.